precice/precice.github.io/pages/community/precice-workshop-organization.md

 - "save the date" announcement: one year ahead
 - call for contributions (needs a form): open six months ahead.
 An early call mainly acts as advertisement.
 - open registration (needs a form): six months ahead.
 Early registration is important for participants that need a visa application to travel.
 - abstract submission deadline and call acceptance: the earlier the better.
 Can be after the early-bird registration deadline.
+The call acceptance can be as short as one week after the deadline.
 - early-bird registration deadline: important for estimating the number of participants, driven by the catering requirements.
 - request catering offers: typically 1-2 months before the workshop.
 - reserve tables for the workshop dinner: typically 1-2 months before the workshop.